aniva/theperfectkitebar/README.md

 Development began in **2023**, driven by the lack of suitable off-the-shelf products — most commercial options were either too expensive, too complex, unnecessarily heavy, or built around same design across many brands.

-The first functional version of TPKB was **tested in spring 2024**, followed by multiple iterative refinements based on real-world feedback and session data.
+The first functional version of TPKB was **tested in spring 2024**, followed by multiple iterative refinements based on real-world user expreience.

 Key design priorities include:
 - Minimal weight without compromising strength